Alessia Russo: Senior

 On 26 February 2020, Russo was called up to the senior England national team for the first time as part of the 2020 SheBelieves Cup squad, initially as a training player but was later added as an injury replacement for Lucy Bronze.
 She made her senior international debut on 11 March 2020 in the final game of the tournament, appearing as a 76th-minute substitute for Toni Duggan in a 1–0 defeat to Spain.
 On 30 November 2021, she scored her first international goals, a hat-trick in a national record 20–0 victory over Latvia during 2023 World Cup qualifying.
 Timed at 11 minutes, the hat-trick was the fastest by any England player in history.

 In June 2022, Russo was included in Sarina Wiegman's England squad for UEFA Women's Euro 2022.
 She appeared in all six games, all as a substitute, during the campaign as England won the Euros for the first time.
 She ended the tournament with four goals, the fourth an audacious back-heel between the legs of Sweden keeper Hedvig Lindahl in the semi-final, described as "instantly iconic" by The Guardian.
 This total placed her third highest, behind her teammate Beth Mead and Germany's Alexandra Popp (six each).
 Her goal against Sweden was awarded "Goal of the Tournament" by UEFA and was later nominated for the 2022 FIFA Puskás Award.

 On 31 May 2023, Russo was named to the squad for the 2023 FIFA World Cup in July 2023.
 Russo scored England's winning goal in a 2–1 quarter-final win against Colombia.
 In the World Cup semi-final, Russo scored England's third goal in a 3–1 win against Australia as England reached the World Cup final for the first time.

 Russo scored in both the 2–1 win against France and the 2–1 win against the Republic of Ireland, helping secure England's qualification for the Euro 2025.

 On 22 October 2024, she was named England Women's Player of the Year for the 2023–24 season.

 On 21 February 2025, Russo scored her first goal of the year, against Portugal, during their opening Nations League game, which ended in a 1-1 draw.
 On 3 June, she scored on her 50th appearance for England in a 2–1 Nations League defeat against Spain.
 Two days later, she was named in England's squad for UEFA Euro 2025.
 During the final, also against Spain, on 27 July, Russo scored the equalising goal in the 57th minute with England ultimately going on to win the tournament for the second consecutive time through a penalty shoot-out.

+Playing in England's 2027 World Cup qualifying campaign, Russo scored in a 1–0 win over Iceland on 18 April 2026, in what was the 500th fixture played in the Lionesses' history.
+The goal took her into the top 10 all time goal-scorers.

 Russo has been awarded the Legacy number 215 by The Football Association.